 - If a plugin conflict is not found, check the theme next.
 Revert to a default WordPress theme like ‘Twenty Seventeen’.

 - If the issue is gone, you have a theme conflict.

 The causes, and symptoms, of a conflict can be varied.
-If issues persists when everything has been done properly, interference from third party software must be ruled out before continuing.
+If issues persist when everything has been done properly, interference from third-party software must be ruled out before continuing.

 It’s important to know that conflicts are usually no-ones fault.
 These things happen.
 With so many parties making different software for one system, things are bound to collide sometimes.
 Not usually due to bad programming, but because of random chance.

 - Plugins using different versions of the same library.

 - Multiple things calling to the same class, that the developers thought they uniquely made.

 - Two plugins using the same menu id positions (causing one not to appear in your dashboard).